lindsayrr8/R_Programming_Fall2025_Rogers_Lindsay/Assignment_05_Matrix_Algebra/README.md

 ### [Relevant blog post](https://rlanguagejournal.blogspot.com/2025/09/module-5-matrix-algebra-in-r.html)

 ## Description
-Defines and computes inverse and determinants for two matrices.
+Defines and attempts to compute inverse and determinant for two matrices.

 ## How to Run
 1) Open project (based on 02.R in RStudio)